tang-junjie/python-IDLE-themes/README.md

 # python-IDLE-themes
 # This is a collection of themes for python IDLE
-The python file included in the screenshots is a hash ID tool
+The file included in the screenshots is just a hash ID tool I found teh internets

 ## Inverted python theme: